salmashaan/TASK-calculator-js/README.md

 ## PART 3: History

+History should display all the past done operations, along with the answer

-- You should store all operations you did in an array and render it using the function ``
+- You should store all operations you did in an array and render it using the function `updateHistory()`